perpetualintelligence/terminal/src/PerpetualIntelligence.Cli/README.md

 Use .NET Core, dependency injection, and options pattern to build a modern and secured CLI interface, configure your server, provide your self-hosting implementations for stores and host in an environment of your choice, e.g., Windows, Linux, Docker, Kubernetes, etc.

-Take your app or service to the command line with full Unicode support and build your front-end CLI in any language or your choice.
+Take your app or service to the command line with full Unicode support and build your CLI systems in any language or your choice.